 Case 1

-A 40 year-old para 4 presented with a mass in the upper pole of the left breast for 3 months duration.
+A 40 year-old Para 4 presented with a lump in her left breast for 3 months duration.
 Clinical examination revealed a 6.5 x 7.5 cm mass involving the upper two quadrants of the left breast with a palpable axillary lymph node.
-Bedside ultrasound found this mass to be irregular with a left axillary lymph node that had loss of fatty hilum (size 1.04 cm x 1.26 cm) The contralateral breast and axilla were normal.
-Her mammogram image showed a BIRADS 4B lesion, and the core biopsy confirmed an invasive ductal carcinoma of no special type, oestrogen receptor (ER) and progesterone receptor (PR) were both negative while HER 2 receptor was positive (3+).
-Computer tomography (CT) staging of thorax, abdomen and pelvis (TAP) was cleared of any distant metastasis.
-She was staged as cT3N1aM0, indicative of locally advanced breast cancer (stage IIIA).
-The patient received six cycles of neoadjuvant chemotherapy; initially with 5-Fluorouracil, Epirubicin and Cyclophosphamide (FEC) and docetaxel from the fourth to sixth cycles.
-The tumour showed a good response and the patient subsequently underwent a left nipple-sparing mastectomy, axillary dissection and reconstruction with a unipedicled ipsilateral Transverse Rectus Abdominis Myocutaneous (TRAM) flap surgery with no post operative complications.
+Bedside ultrasound found this mass to be irregular with a left axillary lymph node that had loss of fatty hilum (size 1.04 cm x 1.26 cm).
+The contralateral breast and axilla were normal.
+Her mammogram image showed a BIRADS 4B lesion.
+The core biopsy confirmed an invasive ductal carcinoma of no special type; oestrogen receptor (ER) and progesterone receptor (PR) were both negative while HER 2 receptor was positive (3+).
+Computer tomography (CT) staging of the thorax, abdomen and pelvis (TAP) was clear of any distant metastasis.
+She was staged as cT3N1aM0, indicative of locally advanced breast cancer (Stage IIIA).
+The patient received six cycles of neoadjuvant chemotherapy; initially with 5-Fluorouracil, Epirubicin and Cyclophosphamide (FEC) for 3 cycles followed by docetaxel from the fourth to sixth cycle.
+The tumour showed a good response and the patient subsequently underwent a left nipple-sparing mastectomy, axillary dissection and reconstruction with a unipedicled ipsilateral Transverse Rectus Abdominis Myocutaneous (TRAM) flap surgery.
 Post-mastectomy histopathology revealed two distinct cancer types in the different quadrants of the same breast.
-The upper outer quadrant (UOQ) lesion measured 21mm was a Bloom and Richardson grade 3, had features of metaplastic breast carcinoma (Figures 1 A-D).
-However, the upper inner quadrant (UIQ) lesion measured 6mm was a Bloom and Richardson grade 2 showed invasive micropapillary carcinoma (Figures 2 A-D).
+The upper outer quadrant (UOQ) lesion which measured 21mm was a Bloom and Richardson grade 3 had features of metaplastic breast carcinoma (Figures 1 A-D).
+However, the upper inner quadrant (UIQ) lesion which measured 6mm was a Bloom and Richardson grade 2 invasive micropapillary carcinoma (Figures 2 A-D).
 All lymph nodes were negative for malignancy (0/8).

 Figure 1 : Histopathology of Case 1; the UOQ lesion.